-Pest Potential to be on pathway Present within Australia Potential for establishment and spread Potential for economic consequences Consider further in PRA Australia that would be suitable for its establishment and spread. the shoots as well as bark splits, necrosis of leaf mid- veins and misshapen fruits with necrotic spots (Pfeilstetter et al. 1996).
+Pest Potential to be on pathway Present within Australia Potential for establishment and spread Potential for economic consequences Consider further in PRA (Pfeilstetter et al. 1996).
 Raspberry bushy dwarf virus (RBDV) [Idaeovirus] Yes: Transmitted by mechanical inoculation, grafting, seed and by pollen (Brunt et al. 1996).
 Yes (Brunt et al. 1996) Assessment not required Assessment not required Strawberry latent ringspot virus (SLRSV) [Comoviridae: Nepovirus] Yes: Strawberry latent ringspot virus is symptomless on hop (Mahaffee et al. 2009).
 Viruses, as a rule, infect host plants systemically and all plant parts, including parts used for vegetative propagation are infected (Bos 1999).
-Not known to occur 16 Yes: This species is present in the several countries in Asia, Europe, Africa and North America (EPPO 2006).
+Not known to occur Yes: This species is present in the several countries in Asia, Europe, Africa and North America (EPPO 2006).
 There are similar natural and built environments in parts of Australia that would be suitable for its establishment and spread.
 Yes: This species has a wide host range, including grapevine, hop, olive, peach, strawberry, raspberry and rose.
 In some crop plant species the virus induces severe decline in vigour causing significant losses in productivity (Murant and Lister 1987).
 Yes Tobacco mosaic virus (TMV) [Tombusviridae: Tobamovirus] Yes: Viruses, as a rule, infect host plants systemically and all plant parts, including parts used for vegetative propagation are infected (Bos 1999).
-Yes (APPD 2010) 17 Assessment not required Assessment not required Tobacco necrosis virus (TNV-H) Hop isolate [Tombusviridae: Necrovirus] Yes: TNV-H has been detected in rhizome bud (Albrechtova et al. 1979) therefore is on the pathway.
+Yes (APPD 2010) Assessment not required Assessment not required Tobacco necrosis virus (TNV-H) Hop isolate [Tombusviridae: Necrovirus] Yes: TNV-H has been detected in rhizome bud (Albrechtova et al. 1979) therefore is on the pathway.
 Not known to occur Yes: TNV has been described as having a worldwide distribution (Brunt and Teakle 1996; Uyemoto 1981).
-There are similar Yes: Although TNV-H is considered a minor pathogen of hop (Pethybridge et al. 2008), TNVs cause rusty root disease of carrot, Augusta Yes
+There are similar natural and built environments in parts of Australia that would be suitable for its establishment Yes: Although TNV-H is considered a minor pathogen of hop (Pethybridge et al. 2008), TNVs cause rusty root disease of carrot, Augusta disease of tulip, stipple streak disease of common bean, necrosis diseases of cabbage, cucumber, soybean and Yes

-16 In Australia, SLRSV has only once been reported from Rhubarb in South Australia (Cooke and Dube 1989).
+&lt;sup>17 In Australia, SLRSV has only once been reported from Rhubarb in South Australia (Cooke and Dube 1989).
 There have been no confirmatory is considered to be eradicated.
 The natural vector of SLRSV is also absent from Australia.

-17 A strain of Tobacco mosaic virus infecting hops was reported from China (Xie and Tian 1984; cited by Yu and Liu 1987) without references to symptomatology or serology and since then there is no published information on this virus.
+&lt;sup>18 A strain of Tobacco mosaic virus infecting hops was reported from China (Xie and Tian 1984; cited by Yu and Liu 1987) without references to symptomatology or serology and since then there is no published information on this virus.
 Therefore, it was not considered further in the analysis.